dolittle-obsolete/Learning/Documentation/tutorial/setup.md

 At the end you'll have a simple ToDo application.

-This example based off of a [ToDo sample.](https://github.com/dolittle-samples/ToDolittle)
+This example based off of our [ToDo sample.](https://github.com/dolittle-samples/ToDolittle)

 ## Prerequisites